overeem11/MapRAINLINK/README.md

 ```
 <img src="Netherlands.jpg" alt="drawing" width="500"/>

 Map made with Natural Earth.
-Free vector and raster map data copyright naturalearthdata.com.
+Free vector and raster map data &copy naturalearthdata.com.
 Note that this reproduces Figure 5 (left) from https://doi.org/10.5194/amt-9-2425-2016 (but that was obtained with a different plotting package and different colors and classes).

 # Detailed explanation of plotting
 All the plotting options and input and output files need to be specified in the configuration script "ConfigVisualizeCMLsGaugesRadars_CartopyOSM_GM.py", although it is also possible to provide additional arguments on the command line, which will overrule the settings in the configuration script.
 These interpolated CML values from the above example are output from RAINLINK and are stored in file "linkmap_201109102045.dat".
 This file has been obtained by running RAINLINK with the built-in 2-day sample dataset.
 These are interpolated values at the middle of the grid cells of the Dutch radar grid ("InterpolationGrid.dat" from https://github.com/overeem11/RAINLINK).
 In order to plot these, "PlotDataFieldRadarGrid" must be set to "yes" in the configuration script.
 First, the radar file "RAD_NL25_RAC_MFBS_24H_201805300800_NL.h5" is read, so that the polygons for the plotting can be constructed ("KNMIRadarInputFileName" in the configuration script), where the associated radar values are set to 0 in the Python script.
 The file "InterpolationGridRowColNrsRadarGrid.dat" ("FileNameRowColNumbersRadarGrid" in the configuration script) is read to obtain the column and row numbers of the radar grid for the CML grid cells.
 Next, these grid cells are filled with the interpolated CML rainfall values.

 In case path-average rainfall needs to be visualized, the RAINLINK output from file "linkdata_201109102045.dat" is used, and "PlotCMLTimeInterval" and "PlotValuesCMLPathAverage" must be set to "yes" in the configuration script.
 "PlotDataField" may be set not equal to "yes" to avoid that the CML rainfall field and CML path averages are plotted together.
 The file "StationMetadataNetwork1.dat" contains locations of the two C-band ground-based weather radars in the Netherlands.
 These locations can be visualized by setting "PlotGaugeNetwork1" to "yes" in the configuration script.
 If also "PlotValuesGaugesNetwork1" is set to "yes", the associated rainfall values are visualized (this is meant as an illustration of plotting rainfall values for gauge locations, the radar itself obviously does not observe point values).
 More information on usage is provided in the configuration and visualization scripts.
+Note that the first line in a file with locations (e.g., from CMLs, radars, or rain gauges) is not used, because it is assumed that the first line contains the header with variable names.
+Also note that lines with # at the beginning are skipped (so make sure that the first line does not contain #; this is automatically the case for RAINLINK output with CML locations).

 # Plotting for other regions or interpolation grids
 For other regions or interpolation grids, "PlotDataFieldRadarGrid" must be made not equal to "yes", and a grid with "fixed changes in degrees", e.g. a 0.02 degree grid in latitude and longitude, must be used (defined by "InterpolationGrid" in the configuration script).
 Such an interpolation grid can be constructed by following the recipe below, and must be used with RAINLINK to obtain the interpolated data at this grid.
 Next, it can be used to visualize CML rainfall maps.
 Here, an example is provided for Sri Lanka, which reproduces Figure 5(e) from https://doi.org/10.1088/1748-9326/ac0fa6 (but that was obtained with a different plotting package), the map "SriLanka.jpg":